capitalone/dataCompareR/README.md

             build_vignettes = TRUE)
 ```

-Note: For OS X users: installing through install_git is broken.
-More information can be found [here](https://github.com/ropensci/git2r/issues/331).

 ### Using dataCompareR

 Please run `vignette('dataCompareR')` after installation to see an example of the dataCompareR workflow.